eth0izzle/Needl/README.md

 ## Installation

 Needl will work on pretty much any Linux system with Python 3.0+.
-A simple `sudo apt-get install python3 python3-pip` will take all of your troubles away.
+A simple `sudo apt-get install python3 python3-pip` (replace `apt-get` with your OS' package manager) will take all of your troubles away.

 You can then install Needl in 4 simple steps: